Megamind Rules!

-Megamind Rules! is an American animated television series produced by DreamWorks Animation Television and based on the 2010 animated film Megamind.
+Megamind Rules! is an American animated superhero comedy television series produced by DreamWorks Animation Television and based on the 2010 animated film Megamind.
 It takes place after the events of the direct-to-streaming film Megamind vs. the Doom Syndicate which follows Megamind learning to become a hero to Metro City while being an online influencer.
-It premiered alongside the film on Peacock on March 1, 2024.
+It premiered alongside the film on Peacock on March 1, 2024, and received mixed reviews from critics.

 Premise

 Picking up after the events of Megamind vs. the Doom Syndicate (2024), the series features Megamind defending Metro City with the help of his friends, Ol' Chum, Keiko, and newly elected mayor, Roxanne.